PickNikRobotics/pick_ik/doc/USAGE.md

 ## Using pick_ik as a Kinematics Plugin

-As discussed in the MoveIt2 documentation, you can use the [MoveIt Setup Assistant](https://moveit.picknik.ai/humble/doc/examples/setup_assistant/setup_assistant_tutorial.html) or change the [`kinematics.yaml` file](https://moveit.picknik.ai/main/doc/examples/kinematics_configuration/kinematics_configuration_tutorial.html?highlight=kinematics%20yaml#kinematics-configuration) for your robot setup to use `pick_ik` as the IK solver.
+As discussed in the MoveIt 2 documentation, you can use the [MoveIt Setup Assistant](https://moveit.picknik.ai/humble/doc/examples/setup_assistant/setup_assistant_tutorial.html) or change the [`kinematics.yaml` file](https://moveit.picknik.ai/main/doc/examples/kinematics_configuration/kinematics_configuration_tutorial.html?highlight=kinematics%20yaml#kinematics-configuration) for your robot setup to use `pick_ik` as the IK solver.

 An example `kinematics.yaml` file might look as follows: